Tesla Hits $1 Trillion Market Cap—Musk Becomes $300 Billion Man After Trump Win

 Other companies that have hovered around the $1 trillion mark include Taiwan Semiconductor Mfg.
 Co (TSMC) and Berkshire Hathaway.

-Due to the stock’s significant gains, Elon Musk’s net worth surged to $300 billion for the first time in more than two years.
+Because of the stock’s significant gains, Elon Musk’s net worth surged to $300 billion for the first time in more than two years.

-Musk appeared alongside the president-elect at several rallies in the final days of the presidential election, hosted a tour across the key battleground state of Pennsylvania, and was also at Trump’s Mar-a-Lago estate on election night.
+Musk appeared alongside the president-elect at several rallies in the final days of the presidential election, hosted a tour across the key battleground state of Pennsylvania, and was at Trump’s Mar-a-Lago estate on election night.

 Trump has provided mixed views on electric automobiles.